andreasdoerr/impf_termin_tester/README.md

 ```
 "https://XXX-iz.impfterminservice.de/impftermine/suche/XXXX-XXXX-XXXX/YYYYY/"
 ```
-The tool will iteratively query each individual vacination side to check for available appointments.
+The tool will iteratively query each individual vaccination side to check for available appointments.

 ### Setup Browser Automation

 The tool is currently based on the selenium browser automation package to control the Chrome browser.
 The paths to the browser executable and the corresponding browser driver need to be set in the [example.py](example.py).

 More information on the installation of Selenium and the required executables can be found in [Selenium installation](https://selenium-python.readthedocs.io/installation.html#drivers)).

 ### Setup Notification Channels